emrgnt-cmplxty/fermi/docs/docs/2.develop/testing/workspaces-migration-guide.md

 ## Async Runtime and Error Handling

-In this section we will be working purely with test signatures, so it applies to pretty much all Axion contract tests regardless of what is written inside.
+In this section we will be working purely with test signatures, so it applies to pretty much all Fermi contract tests regardless of what is written inside.
 We will walk through each change one by one.
 Let's start with how your tests look like right now; chances are something like this:

 ```rust
 #[test]